adisaf/multunus-website/source/blog/2015-11-17-super-fast-mvps-using-just-google-docs-part-1.html.markdown

 Except of course it wasn’t.
 We met again a couple of days later, timidly opening up the spreadsheet to see a bunch of empty rows in there.

-But weto make this work.
+But we *had* to make this work.

-Thank you, Nike
+**Thank you, Nike**

-That’s when someone on the team shared about how great it was when the[Nike app](http://www.nike.com/us/en_us/c/running/nikeplus/gps-app)had run the charity campaign a few months earlier in Dec.
+That’s when someone on the team shared about how great it was when the [Nike app](http://www.nike.com/us/en_us/c/running/nikeplus/gps-app) had run the charity campaign a few months earlier in Dec.

 You did your bit by logging your running minutes in the app.
 And Nike donates a tiny bit of money to charity for each of those minutes.